will-t-harris/bikes-and-bytes/data/blog/2020/05/11/shell-keyboard-shortcuts-02.md

 ------

-Whew!
-Another information dump about the unix shell, this time focusing on how the shell's history works.
+I didn't include any discussion of the Windows command line or power shell, as I am not a Windows user and the Windows command line operates differently than on unix systems.

-Note that I didn't include any discussion of the Windows command line or power shell, as I am not a Windows user and the Windows command line operates differently than on unix systems.
 If anyone has any good resources for learning the Windows command line, I'd be happy to include them here.